-Back in 2018, there were no Roger Federer, Novak Djokovic, Rafael Nadal or Andy Murray in the fourth round of Miami Masters, leaving the door wide open for all the opponents to fight for the title.
-In one of the most anticipated encounters, Alexander Zverev defeated Nick Kyrgios 6-4, 6-4 in 71 minutes for the second win over the Aussie in less than two months, scoring the first at the beginning of February in the Davis Cup.
+In 2018, there were no Roger Federer, Novak Djokovic, Rafael Nadal or Andy Murray in the fourth round of Miami Masters, leaving the door wide open for all the opponents to fight for the title.
+In one of the most anticipated encounters, Alexander Zverev defeated Nick Kyrgios 6-4, 6-4 in 71 minutes for the second win over the Aussie in under two months, scoring the first at the beginning of February in the Davis Cup.

-Nick was the semi-finalist in Miami in 2016 and 2017, defeating Zverev here in Miami a year ago but not being able to repeat the same this time around, struggling with injury and missing all the action between that Davis Cup tie and the second Masters 1000 event of the season.
+Nick was the Miami semi-finalist in 2016 and 2017, defeating Zverev here in Miami a year ago but not being able to repeat that, struggling with injury and missing all the action between that Davis Cup tie and the season's second Masters 1000 event.

 The German served well and kept the upper hand with his reliable groundstrokes, especially the backhand that had caused him troubles in recent times.
-Nick had more service winners but that couldn't make the difference for him, hitting only six winners from the court and 35 errors in total while Zverev stayed on 23 mistakes.
+Nick had more service winners, but that couldn't make the difference for him, hitting only six winners from the court and 35 errors, while Zverev stayed on 23 mistakes.

 Alexander claimed 11 out of 15 most extended exchanges, earning the victory fair and square to find himself in the last eight.